NSpencer4/monorepo-poc/README.md

 # Monorepo POC
 This is a Monorepo POC using Lerna to build React app dependencies.
 See: https://storybook.chasespencer.dev for an interactive view of these components.

+## Versioning
+This project uses Lerna to detect changes to packages and apply versions based on commit history.
+We use Conventional Commits to determine this see: https://www.conventionalcommits.org.

+## Deployment
+When a new version of a package is ready it is deployed to the GitHub registry for consumer applications to use.
+It also deploys to the Storybook instance via Cloudflare Pages see: https://storybook.chasespencer.dev.

 ## TODO List
 - [x] Install eslint with strict rule sets
 - [x] Install Storybook for displaying components